UNEP/air-pollution-action-note/data/README.md

 | upper          | Upper bound of the 95% uncertainty interval                                                  |
 | lower          | Lower bound of the 95% uncertainty interval                                                  |

-Residential pollution, mostly from cooking, heating and generating electricity for our homes, is the main human-made source of fine particles globally while windblown dust is a major source in much of Africa and West Asia.
-[Data for sectors and regions was filtred](https://docs.google.com/spreadsheets/d/1riat7SmYFjJ8IHVrxD3BjcqEqZA7CM-T321Z_IBscxI/edit#gid=0) from this source: AQ Actions Report - Country Data (Survey_06 July 2022)](https://docs.google.com/spreadsheets/d/1r89KtMNU6ffW9bthFZLjkSjZ2-GqIz5X/edit#gid=275222536)
+Residential pollution is the main human-made source of fine particles globally, while windblown dust is a major source in much of Africa and West Asia.[Data for sectors and regions was filtred](https://docs.google.com/spreadsheets/d/1riat7SmYFjJ8IHVrxD3BjcqEqZA7CM-T321Z_IBscxI/edit#gid=0) from this source: [AQ Actions Report - Country Data (Survey_06 July 2022)](https://docs.google.com/spreadsheets/d/1r89KtMNU6ffW9bthFZLjkSjZ2-GqIz5X/edit#gid=275222536).
+And the value is a number from 1 to 4: **1- Target met, 2- On track, 3- No policies and 4- No data**.

 | :variable_name | :description                                                                                 |
 |----------------|----------------------------------------------------------------------------------------------|